 The default option is Automatic import.
 The file format is automatically detected based on a combination of the file extension (e.g. .fa for fasta) and detection of file contents specific to particular formats.
-If the format is not supported, the file is imported as an external file.
+Based on this, the relevant importer is run.
+The particular importer used is recorded in the element history.
+If the format is not supported, the file is imported as an external file, that is, it is imported to the CLC Location in its original format.
+See section 3.2 for details about working with such files.